 We use Helvetica Neue with bold styling for captioning and subtitle display in the Vimeo player.
 The size of the font is responsive, meaning it will adjust per the size of your browser window.

-Adding captions or subtitles to your video
+Add captions or subtitles to your video

 - Once the file is uploaded, you’ll need to toggle it on to activate it.
-To replace, delete, download, or edit the file, click on the three dots next to the file name and select the corresponding option from the menu.
+To replace, delete, download, or edit the file, click on the three dots (⋯) next to the file name and select the corresponding option from the menu.

 Vimeo supports the following captions and subtitles file formats: SRT, WebVTT, DFXP/TTML, SCC, and SAMI files, but we recommend using WebVTT whenever possible.
 We also recommend encoding your caption files in UTF-8 format.
 Otherwise, captions that contain special characters may not display properly during playback.

 If you have captions or subtitles enabled as a viewer, you can access the Customize menu within CC settings to edit font size, font color, font edge styling, background color, and background opacity.
 Creators can also access this functionality by leveraging WebVTT standards in caption or subtitle files during upload.

 To edit caption and subtitle appearance, first click the [CC] button below the player and then select Customize.
 The Font, Background, and Window menus each contain customizable settings.
 Make sure you have captions/subtitles turned on to see the changes as you make them.

 You may also choose to Reset customizations to revert the subtitles or captions to the classic presentation.

 Configure default availability of automatic closed captions on new uploads

 Vimeo offers automatic closed captioning to all paid members for videos uploaded after May 25, 2022.
 This means that all videos will be automatically transcribed by our system during the upload process.
 If your video was uploaded before May 25, 2022, re-uploading your video will generate automatic closed captions.